 - Q Does vertigo and dizziness affect children differently than adults?

-- Q How common is vertigo and dizziness?
+- Q What is central vertigo and dizziness?